How to Become a Webcam Model in 2026: The Honest Guide Nobody Else Will Write

 Step 6: Go Live (And Set Realistic Expectations)

-It will surprise you how normal it is for your first stream to feel awkward.
+Your first stream will feel awkward.
 Maybe three viewers.
 Maybe nothing in tips.
 That is not failure — that is Tuesday for every new model on every platform that has ever existed.

 - Week 1-2: Learning the interface, finding your rhythm, minimal earnings — this is tuition, not income